IN LOVING MEMORY OF

 William Henry Pope, Patriot Number 350252

 Allee-Holman-Howe Funeral Home is incredibly honored to work with the Sons of the American Revolution to recognize this American Patriot.
-A US Military Monument and footstone will soon mark a space in Freedom Cemetery in Montreal, Missouri so people can pay their respects to William's service to this great nation.
+A US Military Monument and footstone now marks a space in Freedom Cemetery in Montreal, Missouri so people can pay their respects to William's service to this great nation.
 He is believed to be the only Revolutionary War Patriot interred in Camden County.
 We would like to thank the Sons of the American Revolution for the time and effort spent to find and verify William's history, and for their trust in us.

 Service in the Continental Army